DAZ-Labs/XDC-Master/README.md

 npm install
 truffle deploy --reset --network XDC
 ```
-Note: before deploying to XinFin testnet, make sure you have $XDC in the wallet.
+Note: before deploying to XinFin testnet, make sure you have XDC in the wallet.
 If not, get free at [https://faucet.XinFin.com](https://faucet.testnet.XinFin.com)

 ## Run
 ```